Merkoba/Meltdown/README.md

 The scroll delay can be configured through arguments.

-When the auto-scroll mode is active, the button will change its color.
+When the auto-scroll mode is active, the button has a different color.

 When the scroll ends the auto-scroll mode gets disabled.